Learn how to train for a half marathon!

 Supplement with electrolytes

-I love Nuun tablets or Gnarly in my water bottles for ALL summer runs (in addition to lots of ice!), as well as longer runs in the cooler months.
+Hydration is key to training success.
+You’ll need to be drinking more water than you’re likely used to drinking but water alone isn’t enough.
+You need electrolytes.
+I love LMNT in my water bottles for ALL summer runs (in addition to lots of ice!), as well as longer runs in the cooler months.
 Most electrolyte supplements are a blend of sodium, potassium, magnesium, calcium, and sodium bicarbonate.
 That blend helps regulate nerve and muscle function and maintain your water balance.
 In turn, that means you can run longer and stronger and recover better afterwards.
-Nuun tablets or Gnarly powder both have the benefit of a traditional sports drink with electrolytes, but aren’t loaded with sugar, taste MUCH better and never leave my gut feeling like it got massaged by sandpaper like Gatorade does.
+LMNT has the benefit of a traditional sports drink with electrolytes, but isn’t loaded with sugar, tastes MUCH better and never leaves my gut feeling like it got massaged by sandpaper like Gatorade does.

 Consider your alcohol intake